PooX80486/x86Assembly/courses/x86registers.md

 ## 3. Flags register

-Follewed bits compound flags registers which his size is :
+Followed bits compound the flags registers which his size is :
 * 16 bits (2 bytes) for *flag*
 * 32 bits (4 bytes) for *eflags* register